Skip to Content

 PS1="[\u@\h \D{%Y%m%d-%H:%M:%S}]\$ "

-An example of timestamp in Centos:-
+An example of the timestamp in Centos:-

 [root@centos ~]# vi /etc/bashrc